kellydunn/golang-geo/README.md

      ...

-     // Find all of the points of interest that are in a 15 mile radius of [42.333, 121,111]
+     // Find all of the points of interest that are in a 5km radius of [42.333, 121,111]
      // You could also probably use PostgreSQL's built-in earth distance module :P
      // http://www.postgresql.org/docs/8.3/static/earthdistance.html
      p := &Point{lat: 42.3333, lng: 121.111}
-     res, _ := db.PointsWithinRadius(p, 15)
+     res, _ := db.PointsWithinRadius(p, 5)

      ...